workofart/ml-by-hand/README.md

 Then you can activate the installed virtual environment by `source .venv/bin/activate`

-`numpy` is the main dependencies. `pytorch` is only used for validating gradient calculation correctness in the tests, and `sklearn.datasets` is for providing datasets to validate end-to-end training.
+`numpy` is the main dependencies. `pytorch` is only used for validating gradient calculation correctness in the tests.

 ## Tests
 Comprehensive unit tests and integration tests available in `test/autograd`